 This module examines the social and cultural impact of economic change in three traditional industrial regions in the UK, Germany and the US in the 1970s and 1980s.
 It takes thematic approaches, exploring topics including: overlaps and differences between Contemporary History and the Social Sciences; change and decline in traditional industries such as coal, steel and shipbuilding; political responses to industrial change, with a particular focus on industrial conflict over closures, among others.
 You will spend four hours per week in lecture and seminars.

 Soviet State and Society

 This module examines political, social and economic transformations in the Soviet Union from the October Revolution of 1917 to Gorbachev’s attempted reforms and the collapse of the state in 1991.
 You will look at Russia both from the top down (state-building strategies; leadership and regime change; economic and social policy formulation and implementation) and from the bottom up (societal developments and the changing structures and practices of everyday life).
 You will spend four hours per week in lectures and seminars.

 This core module aims to consolidate the high level of language skills you will have acquired during the time spent in a German-speaking country in Year 3.
-You will further refine your advanced proficiency in written and spoken German, usually with support from a native speaker.
+In classes taught by native speakers of German, you will further refine your advanced proficiency in written and spoken German.
 Contemporary texts and discussions of up-to-date topics are a key feature of this module and you will be encouraged to build on the knowledge and skills acquired during your year abroad.
-For this module you will have two 1-hour seminars each week working in small groups in addition to four hours of private study.
+For this module you will have three 1-hour seminars each week working in small groups in addition to four hours of private study.

 This module involves the in-depth study of a historical subject from which you will create a 10,000 word dissertation.
 You will have regular meetings with your supervisor and a weekly one hour lecture to guide you through this task.